-- They re-report an item that’s been removed from your credit report without notifying you in writing within 5 business days.
+- They re-report an item that’s been removed from your credit report without notifying you in writing within five days.

 - They fail to respond to your written dispute within 30 days (a 15 day extension may be granted if they receive information from the creditor within the first 30 days).

 - The debt collector tries to be both the purchaser of an account or the assignee.
 It’s one or the other.

 - They misrepresent themselves or the debt they are attempting to collect on.

 - The debt collector tries to re-age your account by updating the date of last activity on your credit report to keep negative information on your account longer.